pr-curtis/pr-curtis.github.io/h_online_projects.md

 <p></p>
 <h4><em>East Asia-related Job Market Data Reports and Visualizations</em></h4>
 <p></p>
 Throughout the year I compile information and visualizations on academic-oriented job postings related to Japan and East Asia.
-While I compile the 2023-2024 cycle data I have also created an open access, searchable table on <a href="/projects/jobtable2024/">current job advertisements</a> that is updated weekly.
+While I compile the current academic market cycle data I have also created an open access, searchable table on <a href="/projects/jobtable2026/">current job advertisements</a> that is updated weekly.
 Click the image to the right to access all data-related pages.
 <p></p>
-<b><font color="#a6001b">If you see a relevant ad for the 2023-2024 academic job market, please use the following form to contribute to the dataset:</font></b>
+<b><font color="#a6001b">If you see a relevant ad for the 2025-2026 academic job market, please use the following form to contribute to the dataset:</font></b>
 <p></p>
 <center><a href="https://forms.gle/iiS6z3BWmMaXuRyv9" class="btn btn-primary btn-lg outline" role="button" target="blank">SUBMIT AN AD</a></center>
 <p></p>